Geraldo Perdomo Player Props: Diamondbacks vs. Mariners

 Geraldo Perdomo At The Plate

-- Perdomo has 15 doubles, three triples, five home runs and 44 walks while batting .281.
+- Perdomo is hitting .280 with 16 doubles, three triples, five home runs and 44 walks.

+- In 56.0% of his 84 games this season, Perdomo has picked up at least one hit.
+He's also had 23 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.